|Lena Struwe's Home Page||

 plants, taxonomy, nomenclature, safety of herbals, medicinal

-plants, native and non-native plants, weeds, international
+plants, native and non-native plants, food and cooking history,

-collaborations, descriptions of new species, classification of
+weeds, international collaborations, descriptions of new

-biodiversity, GIS-based evolutionary studies, ecological niche
+GIS-based evolutionary studies, ecological niche evolution,

-evolution, teaching, education, interactive educational
+teaching, education, interactive educational components,

-components, informal education, bioactivity screening,
+informal education, bioactivity screening, conservation of

-conservation of biodiversity, morphological and genetic
+biodiversity, morphological and genetic variation in plants,

-variation in plants, sustainable gardening and agriculture,
+sustainable gardening and agriculture, identification of and

 One of my main research foci is the historical evolution and biodiversity of angiosperms, especially plants from the order Gentianales and its families Apocynaceae (dogbanes and milkweeds), Gelsemiaceae (Carolina jessamine), Gentianaceae (gentians), Loganiaceae (strychnine family), and Rubiaceae (coffee and madder family).
 I am investigating tropical plant diversity, evolution, and biogeography based on phylogenetic reconstructions using anatomical, morphological, and molecular data.
 Much of my recent work has focused on the classification and phylogeny of the families Gentianaceae and Loganiaceae.
 The gentian family is also the focus of my research in the evolution of morphology and New World biogeography.